 Figure 1.
 A. The vertical distribution of acoustic volume backscatter at 38 kHz, a proxy for the density and biomass of midwater animals throughout the sampling period in 2023.
 Black vertical bands represent missing data during short gaps in sampling.
-B. The distribution, density, and summary statistics for the amplitude of attenuance measured in the particulate carbon trap for each day throughout the study.
+B. The distribution, density, and summary statistics for attenuance measured in the optical particulate carbon trap for each day throughout the study.
 In gray, the violin plots show the data density where wider sections represent more data points for attenuance values.
 Black circles represent the median value for each day while days when sampling did not occur are denoted with an x.